-Parent and Other Caregivers (grandparent, aunt, etc)
+- Parent and Other Caregivers (grandparent, aunt, etc)

 Group therapy offers you unique benefits and the support of your peers.
 However, the thought of joining a group can feel intimidating.
 So, Dr. Tasha Oswald offers a free 30-min consultation (phone call or in-person) to help you figure out which of our services will be the best fit.

 What are the unique benefits of joining one of our groups?

 - Finally be in a group where people just “get” you!

 - Hear group members share their challenges, & you’ll think “hey, that’s just like me!”

 Learn more about the powerful benefits of group therapy

 Not ready for group therapy?

 - Are you anxious about joining a group?

 Individual counseling may be a better fit for you.

 - You’re looking to ease into group, but want to build trust with your therapist first,

 - You want to feel prepared before joining group.

 Learn more about the value of individual counseling for individuals with autistic traits!

 - What are the differences between group therapy and individual counseling?

-- What’s the difference between what you do and social skills groups or support groups?
+- What’s the difference between what you do and support groups?

 - What do you mean by neurodiversity?